margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the pumpkin patch
 * Grateful that everyone gets to be exactly who they were born to be, free, fun, and joyful
 * Grateful for family in Charlottesville
+* Grateful for the people from Principia studying and learning about entrepreneurship and intrapreneurship and market share
 * Grateful for the people with their dogs
 * Grateful that everyone is valued
 * Grateful for where I am in life